JuliaArrays/StructArrays.jl/README.md

  2.0  -1.0
 ```

-StructArrays also provides a way to reconstruct from a given memory block via `dims` keyword:
+StructArrays also provides `dims` keyword to reinterpret a given memory block without creating new
+memory:

 ```julia
 julia> v = Float64[1 3; 2 -1]